Stop Letting Your Phone DJ

 Whole-Home Audio

-With Sonos, AirPlay 2, or Google Cast, the tablet can control music across multiple rooms simultaneously.
-This is where the larger tablet screen really shines — managing room groups, volumes, and what’s playing where.
+Sonos, AirPlay 2, or Google Cast, the tablet can control music across multiple rooms simultaneously.
+This is where the larger tablet screen really shines – managing room groups, volumes, and what’s playing where.
+If the same tablet is already sitting in the living room, it can pull double duty as a media remote for the TV and speakers too.

 The Workshop / Garage / Kitchen Player